dhbw-stginf16a/documentation/api.md

   - `error`
     - `reason: categories_empty`
   - `error` (Another player already chose one of the categories)
-    - `reason: category_taken`  # TODO send which category caused the problem
+    - `reason: category_taken`  # TODO maybe send which category caused the problem
   - `error`
     - `reason: "auth_token_missing"`
   - `error` (The authentication-token is invalid or issued for another wrong game)